readmeio/rdme/README.md

 #### Editing (Re-Syncing) an Existing API Definition

-This will edit (re-sync) an existing API definition (identified by `--id`) within your ReadMe project.
+This will edit (re-sync) an existing API definition (identified by `--id`) within your ReadMe project. **This is the recommended approach for usage in CI environments.**

 ```sh
 rdme openapi [path-to-file.json] --id={existing-id}